After registering as a CLS User, there are two types of training required to do experiments with a beamline:

 Each beamline has a Health and Safety Information Centre (see map), where four items are posted:

 Permit.
+Information for accessing the electronic permit.
 All experiments require a valid permit.
 The permit is organized through the Users Office and HSE.
 Without a permit, the floor coordinator or HSE personnel can stop work on a beamline.

 Material Safety Data Sheets (MSDS).
 Instructions for access to electronic MSDS are also found here.
 If you require any assistance please contact the Floor Coordinator (3639).